 Yes, we offer credit for advanced placement exams in both calculus and statistics.
 Details can be found here.

-To become an actuary, certain courses in economics, finance, and applied statistical methods must be taken for Validation by Education Experience (VEE) with a grade of B- or better.
+To become an actuary, certain courses in economics, accounting, finance, probability, and mathematical statistics must be taken for Validation by Education Experience (VEE) with a grade of B- or better.
 Hofstra University offers courses that have been certified by the Society of Actuaries as fulfilling these requirements.
 For more information, see the Society of Actuaries web site.